How does it feel to struggle with an eating disorder? Is it lonely? Is it a dark place? Lauren understands how an eating disorder can make you feel.

 “I realized that I am not alone, and it is ok to open up.
 Just tell one person,” she shared.
 For so many years Lauren felt that food was her only comfort and support.
 “You have to be aware that you are sick, you need someone to show you that you are not ok.
 You don’t need to feel ashamed or hurt yourself.
 Write it down if you can’t speak it – just tell one person.
 You don’t have to be alone,” she continued.

-On that episode, Linda Smith, Executive Director at Magnolia Creek, surprised Lauren with a complimentary stay in residential treatment for her eating disorder.
+On that episode, Lauren was surprised with a complimentary stay in residential treatment for her eating disorder.
 For Lauren, it was the turning point that changed her life.
 The moment she walked into Magnolia Creek, she recalls feeling like part of the family, “Everyone there took the time I needed.
 I was far away from home, but I was home.”

 At Magnolia Creek, Lauren was in a place where there was no judging, in her eyes everyone was hurting and suffering and understood where she was.
 “I knew I was in a safe place where I could let my guard down and cry.
 It was comforting to know that everyone was not looking at me in a certain way because of what I did.
 I realized they understood what I was dealing with.”